Vitamins That Help Premature Ejaulation

 What Is Premature Ejaculation?

 Premature ejaculation occurs when you ejaculate before or shortly after sexual intercourse begins.
-This condition is common; about one in three men suffers from it, according to the Mayo Clinic.
-Many factors can contribute to premature ejaculation, including psychological or biological issues.
+This condition is common, according to the National Institutes of Health.
 Psychological contributors, such as anxiety, relationship problems or erectile dysfunction may inhibit your ability to sustain sexual activity.
 Once in awhile, biological problems, such as thyroid problems, abnormal hormone levels or genetics play a role in frequent premature ejaculations.
 Talk with your health care provider about your concerns before it disrupts your life.

 Folic Acid

-Folic acid is a type of water-soluble B vitamin that may help with psychological issues associated with premature ejaculation.
 Your doctor may prescribe selective serotonin reuptake inhibitors, or SSRIs, to treat depression.
 SSRIs work by blocking the reabsorption of serotonin, a neurotransmitter.
 This process helps balance serotonin, thus boosting your mood.
-According to a hypothesis published by researchers in the "Medical Hypothesis" journal in 2011, folic acid may act in a similar way by interacting with monoamine neurotransmitters.
-These types of transmitters regulate and modify signals between brain cells called neurons.
-Monoamines may stabilize your mood, since having too many or too few can cause an array of mood swings, depression and anxiety.
-For optimal health, the Linus Pauling Institute recommends ingesting 400 mcg of folic acid daily.
-Having adequate folic acid intake may help decrease stress, possibly helping with premature ejaculation.
+According to a hypothesis published by researchers in the "Medical Hypothesis" journal in 2011, folic acid, a B-vitamin, may act in a similar way by interacting with monoamine neurotransmitters.
+These types of transmitters regulate and modify signals between brain cells called neurons, which may stabilize your moods.
+For optimal health, the Linus Pauling Institute recommends ingesting 400 micrograms of folic acid daily, as it may help decrease stress, possibly helping with premature ejaculation.

 Vitamin C